Sarah Paulson: 1994–2007: Early roles and career beginnings

-2008–2015
+2008–2015: Breakthrough and critical acclaim

 In 2008, ABC cast Paulson in the pilot Cupid, which was ordered to series.
 It was a remake of the 1998 series starring Jeremy Piven and Paula Marshall.
 In the new version, Paulson starred opposite Bobby Cannavale.
 It debuted in late March 2009 on ABC but was cancelled on May 19, 2009, after six episodes.
 In February 2010, Paulson was cast as the circa 1982 mother of main character Meredith Grey, on the ABC drama Grey's Anatomy, appearing in a flashback sequence in a season-six episode.
 She then played Nicolle Wallace in the HBO film Game Change (2012), based on events of the 2008 U.S. presidential election campaign.
 For her performance, she earned Primetime Emmy Award and Golden Globe Award nominations.

-In the spring of 2010, she starred in Donald Margulies's Collected Stories alongside Linda Lavin on Broadway.
+In the spring of 2010, she starred in the Donald Margulies play Collected Stories alongside Linda Lavin at the Samuel J. Friedman Theatre on Broadway.
 The same year, Paulson filmed the independent drama Martha Marcy May Marlene, in which she starred opposite Elizabeth Olsen and Hugh Dancy, portraying the wealthy sister of a woman who has escaped a cult.
 The film was released in the fall of 2011.
 Simultaneously, Paulson guest-starred in three episodes of the FX anthology series American Horror Story, playing medium Billie Dean Howard.
 Paulson returned the following year for season two, American Horror Story: Asylum, in which she played a new character, Lana Winters, a writer who is committed to an asylum for being a lesbian.
-During this time, she also played the supporting role of Mary Lee in the acclaimed 2012 drama film Mud, starring Matthew McConaughey.
+For her performance she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie at the 65th Primetime Emmy Awards.
+During this time, she also played the supporting role of Mary Lee in the acclaimed Jeff Nichols drama film Mud (2012), starring Matthew McConaughey.